Careers Education Information Advice & Guidance

 Rob Stokes is Calder High School’s C&K careers Advisors and provide an invaluable service supporting students with their decisions regarding future progression.

-All Year 11 students will automatically receive an interview with either Elaine or Rob.
+All Year 11 students will automatically receive an interview with Rob.
 Lunchtime drop-in sessions are held for all year 7-11 students in the Careers Office in the LRC.

 Please see our policy page for our Careers Policy which has further details of our careers programme and how we monitor and assess the impact of this.